 There is increasing recognition that good spiritual health enhances general wellbeing.
 Following a spiritual path can help give a sense of hope for the future; it may also help in adapting to life with Parkinson’s.
 The most important thing is to try to stay positive and there are lots of things you can do to help with this.
 There are also many techniques and treatments available to support emotional wellbeing.
 Each person will respond to these in different ways so talk with your doctor if you think you need help and he or she will be able to advise.

-Complementary therapies tend to take a holistic approach and treat a person as a whole rather than just addressing their symptoms.
+Complementary therapies tend to take a holistic approach and treat each person as a whole rather than just addressing their symptoms.
 This approach is particularly appealing for people with long-term conditions such as Parkinson’s, where as yet there is no cure.
-Although doctors are now much more open to the idea of complementary medicine some still have reservations, as few of these therapies have undergone rigorous scientific research or are regulated through government legislation.
+Although doctors are now much more open to the idea of complementary medicine, some still have reservations as few of these therapies have undergone rigorous scientific research or are regulated through government legislation.

 For information on a wide range of therapies and their potential benefits see Complementary therapies.